cisco/mindmeld/source/userguide/dm.rst

   - ``entities`` (list, required): List of ``FormEntity`` objects with each defined for one entity slot to be filled.
   - ``max_retries`` (int, optional, default 1): maximum number of retries allowed per entity or slot if user response is invalid.
   - ``exit_msg`` (str, optional): If slot filling is exited abruptly without completion, define custom message to display.
-  - ``exit_intent`` (list, optional): If slot filling is exited abruptly without completion, the developer can define which intents should the following query be redirected to.
+  - ``exit_intent`` (list, optional): If slot filling is exited abruptly without completion, the developer can define which particular intents (format ``['domain.intent', 'domain.intent'``) should the following query be redirected to.
 Default: None.
   - ``exit_hints`` (list, optional): List of exit hints for the slot filling flow.
 If these words or phrases are said by the user, the slot filling logic exits.
 Default: ['cancel', 'restart', 'exit', 'reset'].

 .. |br| raw:: html